Punjabi Egg Curry (Anda Curry)

 Bring the water to a rolling boil over high heat.

-Once the water comes to a rolling boil, switch off the heat and cover the pan with a tight-fitting lid.
+Once the water reaches a rolling boil, switch off the heat and cover the pan with a tight-fitting lid.

 Let the pan rest for 12 minutes.